oracle/docker-images/OracleWebCenterPortal/dockerfiles/12.2.1.4/README.md

 #### B. Creating and Running Elasticsearch Container

->Note: With the beginning of April 2022 PSU release of Oracle WebCenter Portal, to install Elasticsearch you need to download the Elasticsearch 7.17.x binaries from Elasticsearch [Releases](https://www.elastic.co/downloads/past-releases#elasticsearch).
+>Note: Starting with the April 2022 PSU release for Oracle WebCenter Portal, you are able to optionally add Elasticsearch registered to the WebCenter Portal container image.
+Before creating this image, you must first manually download the [Elasticsearch 7.17.x binaries](https://www.elastic.co/downloads/past-releases#elasticsearch) directly from Elasticsearch.

-Update the file name as `ELASTIC_SEARCH_INSTALLER_FILE_NAME` value and Elasticsearch version as `ELASTIC_SEARCH_VERSION` value.
+Update the `ELASTIC_SEARCH_INSTALLER_FILE_NAME` variable with the correct filename and set the `ELASTIC_SEARCH_VERSION` variable to the version of Elasticsearch you downloaded.

-Copy the downloaded Elasticsearch binary to host mount directory (`DATA_MOUNT`) using below command.
+Copy the downloaded `elasticsearch-7.17.x-linux-x86_64.tar.gz` file to the location on the host used as the source for the `DATA_MOUNT` bind mount:

 ```
 $  cp elasticsearch-7.17.x-linux-x86_64.tar.gz /scratch/wcpdocker/volumes/wcpportal
 ```

+Run the following command to create the Elasticsearch container:

 ```
 $ docker run -i -t --name <ES_CONTAINER_NAME> --network=<NETWORK_NAME> -p <HostFreePort>:9200 --volumes-from <WCP_CONTAINER_NAME> -v <ES_DATA_MOUNT>:/u01/esHome/esNode/data --env-file webcenter.env.list oracle/wcportal:12.2.1.4 configureOrStartElasticsearch.sh